junxit/us-congress-bills-114/bill.md

     > - **(B)** is a veteran who served during the period beginning on August 5, 1964, and ending on May 7, 1975.

   - **(B)** by striking paragraph (2) and inserting the following:
-    > - **(2)** *Deceased individuals* If an individual who would otherwise have been eligible for an allotment under this section dies before applying for an allotment, an heir of the individual may apply for, and receive, an allotment under this section, on behalf of the estate of the individual.
+    > - **(2)** *Deceased persons* If an individual who would otherwise have been eligible for an allotment under this section dies before applying for an allotment, an heir of the person may apply for, and receive, an allotment under this section, on behalf of the estate of the person.

+  - **(C)** by striking paragraph (3) and inserting the following:
+    > - **(3)** *Limitations* No person who received an allotment or has a pending allotment under the Act of May 17, 1906, may receive an allotment under this section, other than—
-  - **(C)** in paragraph (3), by inserting before the period at the end the following: “, other than an heir who applies for, and receives, an allotment on behalf of the estate of a deceased individual under paragraph (2)”;
+    >   - **(A)** an heir who applies for, and receives, an allotment on behalf of the estate of a deceased person under paragraph (2); and
+    >   - **(B)** a person who, prior to the date on which the Secretary promulgates regulations pursuant to section 4 of the Alaska Native Veterans Land Allotment Equity Act, received an allotment under the Act of May 17, 1906 (34 Stat.
+197, chapter 2469), that has a total area of less than 160 acres.

-- **(3)** by redesignating subsections (d) and (e) as subsections (f) and (g), respectively; and
+- **(3)** by redesignating subsections (d) and (e) as subsections (f) and (g), respectively;
 - **(4)** by inserting after subsection (c) the following:
   > - **(d)** *Approval of allotments*
   >   - **(1)** *In general* Subject to any valid right in existence on the date of enactment of the Alaska Native Veterans Land Allotment Equity Act, and except as provided in paragraph (3), not later than December 31, 2020, the Secretary shall—